Toronto - Kingston - Ottawa - Montreal (559 km)

 Montreal - Quebec City (262 km)

-Today we will tour Montreal, QC, visiting St. Joseph's Oratory and Notre-Dame Basilica, before heading to the Olympic Stadium and Tower (we will visit Montreal Botanical Garden if this attraction is closed) and seeing the Montreal Biodome.
+Today we will tour Montreal, QC, visiting St. Joseph's Oratory and Notre-Dame Basilica, before heading to the Montreal Tower and seeing the Montreal Biodome.
 Afterwards, we will head to historic Quebec City for the night, where we will take in a panoramic view of the city from the Edifice Marie-Guyart. then visit the Historic District, Chateau Frontenac and Place Royale.
 In the evening, we will enjoy a delicious French-style dinner.

 Montreal, Quebec is the second-largest city in Canada, and the center of French Canadian culture.
 Called "Canada's Cultural Capital," Montreal offers much to see and do, whether you are looking to explore history or the arts.